Lightstreamer/Lightstreamer-example-Chat-adapter-python/README.md

 #### The Adapter Set Configuration
-This Adapter Set is configured and will be referenced by the clients as `PROXY_NODECHAT`.
+This Adapter Set is configured and will be referenced by the clients as `PROXY_PYTHONCHAT`.
 As *Proxy Data Adapter* and *Proxy MetaData Adapter*, you may configure also the robust versions.
 The *Robust Proxy Data Adapter* and *Robust Proxy MetaData Adapter* have some recovery capabilities and avoid to terminate the Lightstreamer Server process, so it can handle the case in which a Remote Data Adapter is missing or fails, by suspending the data flow and trying to connect to a new Remote Data Adapter instance.
 Full details on the recovery behavior of the Robust Data Adapter are available as inline comments within the `DOCS-SDKs/adapter_remoting_infrastructure/doc/adapter_robust_conf_template/adapters.xml` file in your Lightstreamer Server installation.

 The `adapters.xml` file for this demo should look like: